You might look at your toddler and wonder if you are doing a good job raising a confident, empathetic human being.

 Validate their Difficult Emotions

-Most times, when your toddler is angry, disappointed, or sad, you often run to fix the situation immediately.
+When your toddler is angry, disappointed, or sad, you often run to fix the situation immediately.

 You want to make them feel happy and protect them from any pain they might be feeling.
 These feelings are part of life, and your toddler must learn how to cope with them.